paguasmar/paguasmar.github.io/case-studies/saved-aws-costs.md

 This wasn't just about the technical fix - it was about respecting team ownership and keeping our systems reliable.
 Sometimes the best technical solution isn't the best team solution.

-Do you want to discuss your AWS infrastructure optimization opportunities?
+Looking to optimize your AWS infrastructure costs?
+Book a free consultation to discuss your specific needs.

 [Contact Us](/contact){: .btn .btn-primary }

-## The Results
+## Cloud Cost Optimization Results

 ### Financial Results